Dialectical behavior therapy (DBT) skills

 Some people may see improvement within a few sessions, but others require long-term therapy before experiencing benefits.
 If you’re having suicidal thoughts or require immediate support, visit your local emergency department or crisis center, or call one of the following resources:

 Deciding to start dialectical behavior therapy (DBT) or any other type of therapy takes courage.
 Charlie Health’s team of compassionate mental health professionals is here to listen to your needs, answer your questions, and match you with an appropriate care plan.
-We offer over 20 different DBT groups for adolescents enrolled in our virtual IOP based on their unique mental health needs and goals.
+We offer over 20 different DBT groups for people enrolled in our virtual IOP based on their unique mental health needs and goals.
 Learn more today.

 Charlie Health shield logo